 • Partner with a variety of community/neighborhood gardens in area.

-• Partnering with Swillburg Neighborhood Association and providing fiduciary services for the creation of a steel statue of Blanche Calloway.
+• Partnered with Swillburg Neighborhood Association and provided fiduciary services for the creation of a steel statue of Blanche Calloway.

 • Advocacy of Diversity, Equality, and Inclusion in our communities.

-• Award four annual $250 scholarships for youths at Center From Youth entering into a vocational/trade program.
+• Awarded $250 scholarships for youths at Center For Youth entering into a vocational/trade program.

-• Hold drives for school supplies for a variety of agencies, such as: Papers and Pencils and local RCSD programs.
+• Held drives for school supplies for a variety of agencies, such as: Papers and Pencils and local RCSD programs.

 • Provide work and nonprofit experience for youth interns as part of the Summer of Opportunity program.